franckalbinet/gis-training-jelsa/master-course/src/acquiring-and-preparing.md

 ### 3. Getting access to countries administrative boundaries
 Given previous visual assessment, we've identified high densities of outbreaks in Romania and Poland.
 Let's use further assess Romania's situation in this module (Poland case is let as an exercise).

 In later modules, we will aggregate the outbreaks data, getting the sum of cases or others at county levels, regional levels or in a generated grid.
 Finding, authoritative administrative boundaries data is not always a simple process (as they might change quite regularly).
-The safest way is to ask these data to your country's agency in charge (Statistical office, ...).
+The safest way is to ask these data to your country's agency in charge (Statistical office, National Mapping Agency, ...).
 However, a first often very relevant data source is the GADM data portal, a global database of administrative areas.

 * You can reach this data portal at this url: https://gadm.org/index.html
 * And download, the shapefiles of your country of interest at this url: https://gadm.org/download_country_v3.html